The Way of Men explains, in a beautifully written prose, what it means to “being good at being a man”.

 Courage means taking action even when there are risks or dangers.
 A man who takes no risks or sacrifices nothing for the gang is a man that cannot be relied upon, says Donovan.

 Such a man, makes the gang more vulnerable.

 Honor means caring for your reputation.
 Your reputation is tight to the other elements of strength, mastery and courage.
 It is also mostly referring to other men.

 He says that when men scoff at other effeminate men, they are often rejecting their weakness and their lack of men’s virtues.
 The effeminate men represent the complete opposite of what men should be standing for.

-My Note: I agree indeed that women are little concerned with honor.
+I agree indeed that women are little concerned with honor.

 Our Current Society